Tasks

 Overview

-From the left navigation menu in VSA 10, navigate to Automation > Tasks.
+From the left navigation menu in VSA 10, navigate to Automation > Automation Hub.

 Click any header to sort the displayed records in ascending or descending order by the column's value.